Carnitas

 - Place the pork strips in a high-sided skillet, and add just enough cold water to barely cover the pork.

-- Add the salt, then bring to a boil over high heat.
+- Add the salt, then bring the liquid to a boil over high heat.
 Reduce the heat to bring the water back down to a simmer (medium low heat), and simmer until the water has evaporated, approximately 90 minutes.

 - Serve and enjoy!